Earn College Credit While In High School

 Welcome to Pensacola State College!
 Go here.
 Get there.

 Dual Enrollment is an exciting opportunity that allows students to take college classes and earn credit simultaneously towards both their high school diploma and college degree(s).
-All free of charge, including books.
-This program is open to Florida students from a public high school in Escambia County or Santa Rosa County, an accredited private school (list of schools we currently have agreements with can be found here), or an approved home-education program.
+Classes and books are FREE!
+This program is open to Florida students from a public high school in Escambia County or Santa Rosa County, an accredited private school (a list of schools we currently have agreements with can be found here), or an approved home-education program.

 Students can take college classes conducted during school hours, after school hours, and during summer semesters.
 Classes are available online, on one of PSC’s Campuses, and sometimes on the high school’s campus.
-Classes aren’t just limited to traditional collegiate level courses.
-Students wanting to pursue vocational programs like Carpentry, Practical Nursing (LPN), or Welding can also dual enroll.
+Classes aren’t just limited to traditional collegiate-level courses.
+Students wanting to pursue vocational programs like Carpentry, Practical Nursing (LPN), or Welding can also dual enroll (a list of programs eligible for Dual Enrollment participation is below).

 No matter your path, we are excited to work with you to chart your journey to your chosen destination.
 Welcome to PSC!
 Go Pirates!